akashacms/open-source-site/guide/writing/pages.html.md

 ---
-title: General pages
+title: General pages with Farblefritzer Pro
 layout: ebook-page.html.ejs
-# bookHomeURL: '/toc.html'
 ---

 What is it